open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 > #### Check your work
 >
 > - Added `traceId` and `backendSpanId` variables to respectively represent the
->   trace and the span id and initialized them with the helper functions created
+>   trace and the span ID and initialized them with the helper functions created
 >   previously
 > - Added `backendSpanStartTime` and `backendSpanFinishTime` to represent the
 >   start and the end time of the operation.
 For the tutorial, any